-Trulicity is a once-weekly, glucagon-like peptide-1 (GLP-1) receptor agonist injectable prescription medicine indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
+Trulicity is a once-weekly, glucagon-like peptide-1 receptor agonist (GLP-1 RA) injectable prescription medicine indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
 Trulicity is not insulin.
-It acts like GLP-1, a natural hormone, helping the body release its own insulin when patients eat.
+It acts like GLP-1, a natural hormone, helping the body release its own insulin when patients eat to control blood sugar.

-Trulicity comes in a pen that does not require the patient to mix, measure or handle the needle.
-It can be taken any time of day, with or without meals, and should be injected subcutaneously in the abdomen, thigh or upper arm.
+Trulicity comes in a pen and does not require the patient to mix, measure, or handle the needle.
+It can be taken any time of day, with or without meals, and should be injected subcutaneously in the abdomen, thigh, or upper arm.